polarlabs/os-identifier/README.md

 # Supported products

-As of 25.10.25 the library supports any release related to the product [Windows](https://endoflife.date/api/v1/products/windows).
+As of 25.10.25 the library supports any release related to the product [Windows](https://endoflife.date/api/v1/products/windows) up to Windows 11 25H2.

 # License